freeCodeCamp/freeCodeCamp/guide/english/haskell/index.md

 main :: IO ()
 main = print "Hello Haskell :)"
 ```
-Save above code in a file named "hello.hs" and save.
+Save the code above in a file named "hello.hs".

-To compile the Hello World example, this will convert our haskell code to machine understandable bytecodes.
+You can use ghc to convert our haskell code to machine understandable bytecodes.
 ```shell
 stack ghc hello.hs
 ./hello